natekim01/Work_Sample/README.md

 - KTSS:
  A project focused on learning the basics of MR Imaging.
 Without looking at already published code, I recreated the k-t sparse sense reconstruction algorithm using Python.
 - Deep Learning Reconstruction:
-Some code that has been developed in pursuing a deep learning reconstruction algorithm for MR Imaging.
+A collection of sample code that has been developed in pursuing a deep learning reconstruction algorithm for MR Imaging.
+We are working on using Deep Learning to speed up reconstruction of Magnetic Resonance images.
+Currently are focusing on fixing the issues of "hallucinations" that occur when using deep learning by incorporating data consistency.